 In 2011, the Madison County Historic Preservation Commission applied for and received a grant from the Greater Madison County Community Foundation to create a Traveling History Display.
-Since that time, local photographer Beth Gray spent many hours photographing items of interest and creating accompanying text to arrange on this beautiful display.
+Since that time, local photographer Beth Gray has spent many hours photographing items of interest and gathering historic photos plus creating accompanying text to arrange on this beautiful display.
 It has received much local acclaim.
-The various displays provide information on our local history and just may pique your interest to delve deeper into Madison County’s rich heritage.
+The various topics displayed provide information on our local history and just may pique your interest to delve deeper into Madison County’s rich heritage.

 The display will be housed at the Winterset Public Library from February through May, 2020 and will hold various topics.
 Please stop in and check the display frequently to get your personal dose of Madison County history.

 In June, 2020, the display will travel to the Madison County Historical Museum where it will be available for FREE viewing by Madison County Citizens and visitors to the Historical Complex through October, 2020.

 Featured Madison County properties listed on the National Register of Historic Places.

 A collection of “then and now” photos of commercial buildings in the Winterset Courthouse Historic District.